navis-org/navis/docs/installation.md

 === "Full Install"

-    This the "batteries included" install that will install {{ navis }} plus a number of extra dependencies that are just nice to have.
+    This is the "batteries included" install that will install {{ navis }} plus a number of extra dependencies that are just nice to have.

     ``` sh